pucka/aoc-2020/README.md

-# Advents of Code 2020
+# Advents of Codes 2020

 Using `JS`.